Innovation & Creativity

 Creative experiences – Guest lectures, week-long events devoted to color, cultural trends and the written word, and symposia on creative leadership and innovation inspire employees throughout the year.

 Innovation resources – A space dedicated to “Learning, Exploring and Prototyping for Tomorrow’s Hallmark” – the LEaP Lab – is a place for employees to use the latest hardware, software and technology in today’s rapid prototyping process, crucial to new product development.
-A wood shop, fabric lab and other resources also are available.
+A wood shop, fabric lab, 3D printers, and other resources also are available.